-The U.S. Department of Education issued regulations, effective July 1, 2020, regarding additional disclosures deemed necessary to calculate certain ratios for determining sufficient financial responsibility under Title IV.
+The U.S. Department of Education requires additional disclosures deemed necessary to calculate certain ratios for determining sufficient financial responsibility under Title IV.
 These disclosures are not required by accounting principles generally accepted in the United States of America but are intended for use by the U.S. Department of Education and to ensure compliance with Federal Title IV regulations.

-For the year ended December 31, 2022, the Company's composite score was 1.8, as calculated on page 37.
+For the year ended December 31, 2023, the Company's composite score was 2.4, as calculated on page 37.

-The information, presented on pages 29 through 37, is required by the U.S. Department of Education and presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The information, presented on pages 28 through 37, is required by the U.S. Department of Education and presented for purposes of additional analysis and is not a required part of the basic financial statements.

-(Information Required by the U.S. Department of Education) for the year ended December 31, 2022
+(Information Required by the U.S. Department of Education) for the year ended December 31, 2023

-TITLE IV 90/10 REVENUE PERCENTAGE
+90/10 REVENUE CALCULATION